gumgum/gumdrops/_stories/molecules/SearchMultiSelect/README.md

 options     | list of options {array of objects}
 update      | callback that returns the latest change on options {function}
 onChange    | callback that returns the current input value, useful for autocompletion {function}
+filter      | optional custom function to filter elements, the arguments passed to it are current options {Array} and search term {String}, must return an array with the indexes of the options to display in the dropdown {function}
 context     | for now, this only affects the color of the Tag elements.
 (For not it only affects the tags, but it will support the input itself soon). placeholder | placeholder text {String}
 size        | size for the input, only md or sm are allowed {String}